Anapodoton: Other uses

 It is also said to occur when a main clause is left unsaid due to a speaker interrupting him/herself to revise a thought, thus leaving the initial clause unresolved, but then making use of it nonetheless by recasting and absorbing it into a new, grammatically complete sentence.

-Though grammatically incorrect, anapodoton is a commonplace feature of everyday informal speech.
+Anapodoton is a commonplace feature of everyday informal speech.
 It, therefore, appears frequently in dramatic writing and in fiction in the form of direct speech or the representation of stream of consciousness.